phalcon-orphanage/docs/en/reference/models.rst

     //Get comments related to a post, setting lifetime
     $comments = $post->getComments(array("cache" => true, "lifetime" => 3600));

-On the other hand, when you have knowledge that a resultset has been changedyou might require force a cache refresh.
+On the other hand, when you have knowledge that a resultset has been changed you might require force a cache refresh.
 This could be done by deleting it using the generated key.

 Relationships between Models
 ----------------------------
-There are four types of multiple relationships: one-on-one, one-to-many, many-to-one and many-to-many.The relationship may be unidirectional or bidirectional, and each can be simple or by a combination of models.
+There are four types of multiple relationships: one-on-one, one-to-many, many-to-one and many-to-many.
+The relationship may be unidirectional or bidirectional, and each can be simple or by a combination of models.
 Normally the model manager manages foreign key constraints for these relationships, the definition of these helps the reliable data integrity and the easy finding of related records to a model.
 Through the implementation of relations is possible to access records relating to each record in a uniform way.

 Unidirectional relationships
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Unidirectional relations are those that are generated in relation to one another but not vice versa.Using the methods belongsTo, hasOne or hasMany states that one or more fields refer to equivalents in another model.
+Unidirectional relations are those that are generated in relation to one another but not vice versa.
+Using the methods belongsTo, hasOne or hasMany states that one or more fields refer to equivalents in another model.

 Bidirectional relations
 ^^^^^^^^^^^^^^^^^^^^^^^